-TCAT McMinnville is approved to provide training to students who have been determined eligible for the following benefit programs: Veterans Administration programs, Veteran Readiness and Employment Benefits, the Workforce Investment Act (WIA) WIOA program, and others.
+The Tennessee College of Applied Technology is approved to provide training to students who have been determined eligible for the following benefit programs: Veterans Administration programs, Veteran Readiness and Employment Benefits, the Workforce Investment Act (WIA) WIOA program, and others.
 Eligibility determination must be established by agencies outside the College.
 Eligible students are normally referred to the College by the appropriate program agency.